alessiocozzi/alessiocozzi.github.com/README.md

 LocationLondon, United Kingdom
 Industry: Information Technology / Telecom

-Responsibilities:
+Responsibilities
-> Responsible for managing and developing existing / new business partnerships with Mobile Operators in order to trial and ensure successful adoption of the ONEm services within the European Market;
+ Responsible for managing and developing existing / new business partnerships with Mobile Operators in order to trial and ensure successful adoption of the ONEm services within the European Market;
 > Perform Telecom Market Analysis in order to discover insight and trends of Mobile Operators based on GSMAIntelligence Platform and other data sets (Data entry, data collection, data processing and reporting insights);
-> Presenting findings and data to management and other team members in order to improve strategies and recommend actions. see less
+> Presenting findings and data to management and other team members in order to improve strategies and recommend actions.

 Freelancer
 Business Development Consultant
 Company NameFreelancer